Originally posted on ActiveHistory.ca

 October 16th 1954 is a date that looms large in the urban environmental history of the Toronto region.
 A weather pattern travelling north from the Caribbean caused rampant flooding in Toronto, damaging homes, washing out bridges, and carrying cars downstream in its wake.
 The Globe and Mail reported that two rivers and two creeks had an additional flow of 65 billion gallons of water.
 The worst damage hit the Humber River, just west of the City of Toronto.
-More than 500 homes were destroyed beyond repair.
+More than 500 homes were destroyed beyond repair and many more were affected requiring new Windows and doors.
 In all, 81 people across the region died from the consequences of the storm.

 One of the lasting legacies of Hurricane Hazel was the restriction on building in Toronto’s floodplains.
 In fact, a major reason the flood of July 2013 didn’t create more damage to life and property is that local governments converted former residential lands into parks and enacted zoning bylaws to ensure homes and other developments wouldn’t be built on lands at risk of severe flooding.
 Talk of doing so preceded Hazel, but local municipalities balked at the high cost.
 The storm gave impetus to enact such measures.